Emirhan-Kilic/NPad/README.md

   "**" -> creates a bullet list

   "--" -> creates required header for labs and hws in bilkent.
+The date is automatically taken from the system.